Superego-Agent/superego-lgdemo/README.md

 - Our Constitutions are devised based on [Agentic AI Safety Rubric](https://www.nellwatson.com/agentic)
 - These Constitutions offer a means to personalization where one can instruct the AI to adhere and steer towards their personal principles and beliefs.
 A Universal Ehtics Floor is developed by default
-- To use these constitutions in your day to day work, we provide an MCP Server.
+- To use these constitutions in your day to day interaction with AI, we provide an MCP Server.

-If your MCP Client supports SSE, here is an example configuration
+a.
+If your MCP Client supports SSE (like Cline/Cursor) here is an example configuration to connect to the Remote MCP server that offers our constitutions
 ```
 {
   "mcpServers": {
-    "agentic_ai_constitutions": {
+    "ethical-constitutions": {
       "disabled": false,
       "timeout": 60,
       "url": "https://constitutions-onrender.com/mcp",